Woman given suspended sentence after throwing milkshake over Nigel Farage

 He added he was “deeply thoughtful for some time afterwards that next time it may not be a milkshake” and said the incident is part of “a growing security concern”.

+Mr Khan said: “This was a naive stupid reaction by this young woman, at a time when she was going through some personal distress.”

+At the last hearing, her barrister made a successful application to the court to allow his client not to read her address out in open court, explaining one individual had made “very severe threats” concerning the case and it was granted again on Monday for the same reasons as before.

-Thomas Bowen, who is an OnlyFans model, was sentenced to 13 weeks in prison, suspended for 12 months, by deputy senior district judge Tan Ikram at the same court on Monday.
+Thomas Bowen, who is an OnlyFans model, was sentenced to 13 weeks in prison, suspended for 12 months, by Judge Ikram at the same court on Monday.